-Mosquito Bikes started as a bicycle workshop in Bradbury Street, 100m north of Dalston Kingsland station, in the early 1980s.
-Presenting itself as a co-operative, it was welcomed by the few Hackneyites who were then a minority in London, and by Hackney council, which saw Mosquito as key to its attempt to re-let the mostly empty shops it owned in the once-thriving street.
+Mosquito Bikes started as a co-operative bicycle workshop in Bradbury Street, 100m north of Dalston Kingsland station, in the early 1980s.
+It was welcomed by Hackney cyclists, at a time when cyclists were in a minority in London, and by Hackney council, which saw Mosquito as key to its attempt to re-let the mostly empty shops it owned in the once-thriving street.

 With its near monopoly the co-op did well enough to be able to quit Bradbury Street and open at 123 Essex Road N1 2SN.

 The new store’s glossy contrast with Dalston’s grime made it clear Mosquito was moving upmarket, perhaps even that it would take the route of other shops, such as FW Evans and Cycle Surgery and become a chain catering to an affluent market.

 Mosquito opened also in Finsbury Park but the site was badly chosen and the branch did not last long.

 The Essex Road store continued, winning a reputation for high-quality and exclusive bicycles, parts and clothing, with online praise such as “staff there really know their bikes”.

 But it was paying too little attention to those who saw a bicycle as a means of commuting rather than an object of desire.

 “Outrageous customer service… sloppy… arrogant… overcharging” were some of the complaints.

 The public had plenty of choice and stock started to linger in the store.
 By the time debts were running in six figures, Mosquito had to call in a liquidator.